top of page

 I have provided below the first four paragraphs of Robert Jackson Bennett's novel, Foundryside.
 I recommend reading the book because it is a remarkable and descriptive story.
 I've numbered the first four paragraphs of Chapter 1 for clarity:

 I love this opening.
-Yet, paragraphs 2 and 3 are "telling" because we're told about what happened (which is what telling is) before paragraphs 1 and 4.
+Yet, paragraphs 2 and 3 are "telling" because they tell us what happened (which is what "telling" is) prior to the events in paragraphs 1 and 4.

 Why don't the "Show, don't tell" agitators jump all over this?
 It's because the paragraphs are fun to read.
 Nobody cares about the stupid rule.